social-science-data-editors/template_README/template-README.md

 > INSTRUCTIONS: In some cases, authors will provide one dataset (file) per data source, and the code to combine them.
 In others, in particular when data access might be restrictive, the replication package may only include derived/analysis data.
 Every file should be described.
 This can be provided as a Excel/CSV table, or in the table below.

+> INSTRUCTIONS: While it is often most convenient to provide data in the native format of the software used to analyze and process the data, not all formats are "open" and can be read by other (free) software.
+Data should at a minimum be provided in formats that can be read by open-source software (R, Python, others), and ideally be provided in non-proprietary, archival-friendly formats.

+> INSTRUCTIONS: All data files should be fully documented: variables/columns should have labels (long-form meaningful names), and values should be explained.
+This might mean generating a codebook, pointing at a public codebook, or providing data in (non-proprietary) formats that allow for a rich description.
+This is in particular important for data that is not distributable.

+> INSTRUCTIONS: Some journals require, and it is considered good practice, to provide synthetic or simulated data that has some of the key characteristics of the restricted-access data which are not provided.
+The level of fidelity may vary - it may be useful for debugging only, or it should allow to assess the key characteristics of the statistical/econometric procedure or the main conclusions of the paper.

 | Data file | Source | Notes    |Provided |
 |-----------|--------|----------|---------|
 | `data/raw/lbd.dta` | LBD | Confidential | No |